 Reaction distance.
 The distance you will continue to travel, in ideal conditions; before you physically hit the brakes, in response to a hazard seen ahead.
-The average driver has a reaction time of $\frac{3}{4}$ second to 1 second.
+The average driver has a reaction time of 3/4 second to a second.
 At 55 mph this accounts for 61 feet traveled.